 Once the onboarding is completed, the applicant can receive a more detailed price and can access funds.

 Lastly, alternative lenders exchange all the documents and signatures electronically.
 Thus, making communication with the parties more efficient and less invasive.

-When providing you with a quotation, we consider the creditworthiness of the debtor.
+When providing you with a quotation, our pricing also reflects the creditworthiness of the debtor and the length of the commercial relationship.
 Our pricing also reflects the length of the commercial relationship.
-You can use Velotrade’s factoring calculator to get an idea of how payments and fees work.

-If you want to know more about our services, contact us, and we’ll guide you through the process of export financing and invoice factoring.
+If you want to know more about our services, contact us.
+We’ll guide you through the process of export financing and invoice factoring.